Escallonia resinosa

-Escallonia resinosa is an evergreen shrub or tree native to the Andean forests of Peru, Bolivia and southern Ecuador from 2600 to 4200 meters above sea level.
+Escallonia resinosa is a species of evergreen shrub or tree in the family Escalloniaceae.
+It is native to the Andean forests of Peru, Bolivia and southern Ecuador from 2600 to 4200 meters above sea level.
 A component of high Andean forests, it is regarded as an important source of raw materials for the Andean peoples.

 Description

 Escallonia resinosa grows as a shrub or tree from 2 to 10 m in height.
 The trunk has an irregular shape and is often twisted, with a reddish papery bark.
 Leaves are simple and spirally arranged, often clustered at the end of the branchlets, oblanceolate, 2–3.5 cm long, 0.5–0.7 cm wide, with a finely dentate margin.
 Flowers are white, small (ca. 1 cm long), and borne in racemes or panicles.

 Distribution and habitat

 Escallonia resinosa is found in the Andes, from southern Ecuador to Peru and Bolivia, between 2600 and 4200 m of elevation.
 It is found in seasonally dry montane forests of mountain slopes, often growing in association with trees of genera Polylepis and Buddleja.